jeffinjude/ecomm-payment/README.md

 ### Features
 This microservice handles the following modules :

+* Create wallet for a customer.
 * Get the wallet balance of customer.
+* Add wallet balance.
+* Debit wallet balance
-* Make payment via wallet.
+* Make payment for an order via wallet.
-* Make external payment.
-* Get payment status.